- Over ten years experience in research and advocacy on global health, gender, violence, migration and development

 - Planning events for the High Level Meeting in New York in October 2013.

-- Writing about effective HIV-prevention programming with female sex workers for AIDStar website, http://melissaditmore.com/downloads/2011/aidstar-one-prevention-spotlight-fsw2.pdf
+- Writing about effective HIV-prevention programming with female sex workers for AIDStar website [link]

-International Consultant, UNAIDS and the National AIDS Secretariat of Sierra Leone, February-June 2013.
+- International Consultant, UNAIDS and National AIDS Secretariat of Sierra Leone, February 2013 – June 2013

 - Designing methodology for national population size estimation of sex workers, people who inject drugs and men who have sex with men in Sierra Leone, including questions about violence relevant to HIV

-- Training and supervising data collection team of 24 and six data analysts
+- Training and supervising team of 24 data collectors and 6 data analysts

 - Analyzing funding streams (PEPFAR) and writing fact sheets and papers about funding streams and their implementation.